 Field projects carry out recruitment of volunteers 1-2 times a year.
 If the application processes are not currently open keep an eye on the linked pages below for updates.

-PBI Colombia - Not currently open for applications - Opening March/ April 2020.
+PBI Honduras - Not currently open for applications.

 PBI Mexico - Not currently open for applications.

-Please note that PBI projects in Indonesia, Kenya and Nepal are run by in-country staff and do not have field volunteers.
+Please note that PBI projects in Indonesia, Kenya, Nepal and Nicaragua are run by in-country staff and do not have field volunteers.
 If you are considering submitting an application but would like to speak to someone first, please contact email@example.com or call us on the number below.

 Each volunteer goes through a training period to fully prepare them for the challenges of working with a PBI field project.
 If you are interested in volunteering, you must meet the language requirements of the project you're interested in.
 If you are living in the UK, the UK office should be your first point of contact for information and support throughout the application process.
 Please note that, due to security considerations, it is a PBI policy that no nationals are eligible to apply for in-country positions in their own countries.
 Successful candidates are expected to serve a minimum of twelve months as a field volunteer.